BjornMelin/ai-job-scraper/docs/adrs/ADR-014-hybrid-scraping-strategy.md

 ## Decision

-We will adopt **2-Tier Simplified Scraping Strategy** to address comprehensive job data extraction.
+We will adopt **2-Tier Scraping Strategy** for job data extraction.
 This involves using **JobSpy for structured job boards** as Tier 1 and **ScrapeGraphAI for company career pages** as Tier 2.
-This decision supersedes the previous 4-tier hybrid approach and eliminates Playwright/Crawl4AI complexity.
+This decision supersedes the previous 4-tier hybrid approach and eliminates Playwright/Crawl4AI requirements.

 ## High-Level Architecture